- Home

 8. The Snow Goose, by Paul Gallico

-This classic wartime novella is about as wintery as you can get, and its short length makes it the perfect book to curl up in bed with.
+This classic wartime novella is about as wintery as you can get, and its short length makes it the perfect book to curl up with on a cold evening.

-Paul Gallico’s most famous story takes place on the wild and desolate Essex marshes, over the span of seven winters.
+Paul Gallico’s most famous story takes place on the wild and desolate Essex marshes and spans seven winters.

 One chilly day, a young village girl finds an injured snow goose and brings it to the local hunchback artist for him to heal.
 Their quiet friendship slowly evolves against the backdrop of the Second World War, and the story unfolds in a fable-like way.